chaseplusplus0/Mario-Kart-Bike/Software/MotorControl/README.md

 # Dependencies

 This program was designed for the Arduino Nano and a relay component.
 Without modifying pin connections, it will only work with these components.
 All functions present are found within the Arduino IDE.
+It is programmed in C++.

 # Installation